Shaifhassan/Capston-Project---RBS/Project Notes/Layout.md

+# Page Layout

+- Cover: 1 Page
+- Information: 1 Page
+- SMART Objective: 1 Page
+- Executive Summary: 1 page
+- Table of Content: 1 page
-1. Introduction: 2 pages
+- Introduction: 2 pages
   - Personal Background: 1 page
   - Scientific Rationale: 1 page

-2. Main Body: 20 pages
+- Main Body: 20 pages

-   - Analysis of Business Challenge: 5 pages
+  - Analysis of Business Challenge: 6 pages
-   - Strategy Development: 8 pages
+  - Strategy Development: 5 pages
-   - Solution Implementation: 7 pages
+  - Solution Implementation: 6 pages
+  - The Finances: 2 pages
+  - The Future: 1 page

-3. Conclusions: 1 page
+- Conclusions: 1 page

-4. Bibliography and Sitography: 1 page
+- Bibliography : 1 page

-5. Annexes: As needed, depending on the volume of additional materials to include.
+- Annexes: 1 - 5 Pages

 ---

-**Project Title:**
+# Project Draft

+### Cover Page `(1 page)`

+Master in Tourism and Hospitality Management
+April, 2023
+Capstone project by:
+Abigail Lara, Giulia Malventi, Konstantinos Voulgaris, Ankush, Shaif Hassan

 Empowering Local Economies: A Gamified Approach to Community-Based Tourism in O'ahu

-**Team Members:**
+Rome, March 2024

+`(1 page)`

+### Project Title

+Empowering Local Economies: A Gamified Approach to Community-Based Tourism in O'ahu

+### Team Members

-- Abigail Lara (Team Leader)
+- Abigail Lara `Team Leader`
-- Shaif Hassan
+- Giulia Malventi
 - Konstantinos Voulgaris
-- Giulia Malventi
 - Ankush

-**Program Director:**
+- Shaif Hassan

+!
+May be we can Include our Contribution also, Theoretical

+### Program Director

 [Program Director's Name]

-**Master Program:**
+### Master Program

 [Master Program Name]

-**Completion Date:**
+### Completion Date

 [Completion Date]

 ---

-**SMART Objective:**
+### SMART Objective `(1 page)`

 Our project focuses on revitalizing community-based tourism in O'ahu, Hawaii, through a gamified approach.
 By empowering local economies and preserving cultural heritage, we aim to increase native Hawaiians' involvement in the tourism industry by 16% within 12 months of launch of our application.
 Through collaboration with the Hawaii Tourism Authority (HTA) and data exchange, our strategy involves promoting sustainable local experiences to travelers while maximizing profits.
 The project methodology includes data collection, analysis, and community engagement to ensure the success and sustainability of our initiative.

 ---

-**Executive Summary** long version
+### Executive Summary `(1 page)`

 Our project focuses on addressing the challenge of revitalizing community-based tourism in O’ahu, Hawaii, while empowering local economies and preserving cultural heritage.
 Through innovative strategies and technological solutions, we aim to create a sustainable tourism model that benefits both residents and visitors alike.